Tron: Ares: Redevelopment as Ares

-In March 2017, it was reported the franchise would be moving towards a soft reboot instead of a Legacy sequel, with Jared Leto attached to produce and portray a new character named Ares that was retained from prior iterations of the Ascension script.
-The seeds of the film was traced to a conversation between Springer and Lisberger during development of Legacy about how the latter came up with the original film, that being how there was an obsession with a first encounter with aliens in the late 1970s and early 1980s when he lived around the Massachusetts Institute of Technology, leading him to wonder what if intelligent life didn't come from outer space but from inside a machine created by people yet not controlled by them.
-While the Ascension script was abandoned, the filmmakers made a conscious decision to develop some of the Ares story from that version, particularly its core concept due to their feelings it remained relevant.
-Since the release of Legacy, the concept of Ares had become more relevant with each year until its release instead of becoming more dated despite keeping older ideas.
+In March 2017, it was reported the franchise would be moving towards a reboot instead of a Legacy sequel, with Jared Leto attached to produce and portray a new character named Ares that was retained from prior iterations of the Ascension script.
+The seeds of the film was traced to a conversation between Springer and Lisberger during development of Legacy about how the latter came up with the original film, that being how there was an obsession with a first encounter with aliens in the late 1970s and early 1980s when he lived around the Massachusetts Institute of Technology (MIT), leading him to wonder what if intelligent life didn't come from outer space but from inside a machine created by people yet not controlled by them.
+The Ascension script was abandoned, but the filmmakers made a conscious decision to develop some of the Ares story from that version, particularly its core concept due to their idea that it remained relevant.
+They said that since the release of Legacy, the concept of Ares and its retention of older ideas had become more relevant with each year until its release instead of becoming more dated.
 In August 2020, Garth Davis was hired to direct the film, with Wigutow still attached to write the screenplay.
-Patrice Vermette at the time had been hired to serve as the film's production designer.
+Patrice Vermette at the time had been hired as production designer.

 In March 2022, Leto confirmed that the film was still happening.
 By January 2023, Davis had exited as director, with Joachim Rønning entering negotiations to take the directing job.
 Vermette would also depart as production designer.
 In June, Evan Peters, Greta Lee, and Jodie Turner-Smith joined the cast, and Jack Thorne was revealed to have written a draft of the script.
 Cameron Monaghan and Sarah Desjardins would be added the following month.
 In January 2024, Gillian Anderson joined the cast in an undisclosed role.
-Despite the teasers present in Legacy, Rønning confirmed in September 2025 that Jeff Bridges would be the only returning actor from previous films, reprising his role as Kevin Flynn, while affirming that neither Hedlund as Sam Flynn or Cillian Murphy as Ed Dillinger Jr. would return from Legacy, both due to creative choices and a lack of interest from the actors' part.
-Springer also felt that "throwing" cameo appearances in like a "parade of people" felt like fan service which would not serve the story, so they opted to only bring back characters in a way that reminded the audience of their love for the franchise, but by surprising them in a way that works.
-Despite the film not being set to address the cliffhanger ending of Legacy or the fates of Sam and Quorra, Springer affirmed that it doesn't contradict that ending and that Legacy remains canon.
+Legacy has teasers, but Rønning confirmed in September 2025 that Jeff Bridges would be the only returning actor from previous films, reprising his role as Kevin Flynn, and he affirmed that neither Hedlund as Sam Flynn or Cillian Murphy as Ed Dillinger Jr. would return from Legacy, both due to creative choices and a lack of interest from the actors' part.
+Springer also said that "throwing" cameo appearances in like a "parade of people" felt like fan service which would not serve the story, so they opted to only bring back characters in a way that reminded the audience of their love for the franchise, but by surprising them in a way that works.
+The film is not set to address the cliffhanger ending of Legacy or the fates of Sam and Quorra, but Springer affirmed that it does not contradict that ending and that Legacy remains canon.